cfsimplicity/spreadsheet-cfml/README.md

 ## Credits

-The code is very largely based on the work of [TeamCfAdvance](https://github.com/teamcfadvance/), to whom credit and thanks are due.
+The code was originally adapted from the work of [TeamCfAdvance](https://github.com/teamcfadvance/).
 Ben Nadel's [POI Utility](https://github.com/bennadel/POIUtility.cfc) was also used as a basis for parts of the `read` functionality.

 [JavaLoader](https://github.com/markmandel/JavaLoader) is by Mark Mandel.